AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/automation.md

 sidebar_label: How to set up AdGuard VPN automation
 ---

-AdGuard VPN has an *Exclusions* section and two operation modes — *General* and *Selective*.
-In *General mode* AdGuard VPN works everywhere except sites added to exclusions.
-Conversely, in *Selective mode*, VPN doesn't work anywhere except sites listed in the exclusions list.
-Note, that for each mode you must create a separate list.

-As you may notice, only websites can be added to the *Exclusions* section.
-To adjust AdGuard VPN for apps you need to use another feature.
+There are no app exclusions in AdGuard VPN for iOS.
 Our desktop apps have the *Split tunneling* module and the app for Android has *Apps settings* — these settings allow you to decide for which apps AdGuard VPN should be enabled.

-But, as it often happens, due to a number of technical nuances, it is impossible to implement such a useful function for iOS, at least for now.
-Therefore, we offer you an alternative way to automate AdGuard VPN for apps on iPhones and iPads.
+Yet, there is an alternative way to automate AdGuard VPN for apps on iPhones and iPads.

 ## Setting up AdGuard VPN automatic activation